 Camp Sequoyah for Girls – Chief ran a two-week girls camp in mid-June during the 1928 and 1929 seasons.
 In October, 1929, he entered a partnership with Col. L. L. Rice, who ran Camp Nakanawa for girls, and the colonel insisted that Chief discontinue the girls camp because of a conflict of interest.
 When Chief bought out Col. Rice’s ownership stake in the late 1930s, he again ran a two-week girls camp from 1940-1943.

-You can also see that several staff members followed Chief from Camp Sherwood to Camp Powhatan to Sequoyah – e.g., J. Mansfield Bailey and Sam Myrick.
+You can also see that several staff members followed Chief from Camp Powatan to Camp Sherwood to Camp Sequoyah – e.g., J. Mansfield Bailey and Sam Myrick.

 (If you want a full copy, click on the catalog you want and use the download link on the right side of the page.)

 Thunderbirds– The Thunderbird was a periodic newsletter that included all kinds of information about Camp Sequoyah people and events during the summer and the off season.
 Chief also frequently used the Thunderbird to articulate his camping philosophy.
-The current collection contains 89 editions between 1959 and 1978.
-It’s not a complete set, so please send more if you got em! (wkuentze@gmail.com).
+The current collection contains 107 editions between 1926 and 1978.
+There’s even an issue of a 1926 War Whoop, which was the predecessor to the Thunderbird.
+This collection is not a complete set, so please send more if you got em! (wkuentze@gmail.com).

 (Click on the heading above or the logo below to browse the Thunderbird archive.)